kelseymcbratney/jupyter/README.md

 Adds LSP support and One Dark Theme

-Built for Local Kubernetes Cluster, Using Flux to Pull into Production
+Built for Local Kubernetes Cluster, Using Flux to Pull into Production.